JoaoGChv/OAE_ENG/README.md

 The application will be available at `http://127.0.0.1:5000/`.

-Access the home page and use the provided link to start the delivery process.
-The server will create a dummy spreadsheet in your temporary directory.
+Access `http://127.0.0.1:5000/` and choose **New Delivery** to select a project and upload files.
+Uploaded files are copied to a new delivery folder and a GRD spreadsheet is generated automatically.
+The demo link still creates a dummy spreadsheet in your temporary directory.

 # OAE Engineering Delivery Manager